ForestOfLight/skyoobguide/docs/clipping.md

 {: .label .label-green }

 {: .warning }
-> Rockets are broken as of patch 0.19.0, but they're rumored to return soon!
+> Rockets are broken in patch 0.19.0, but they're rumored to return soon!

 When two players attempt to give each other a piggyback at the same time, both players will go flying up into the air regardless of any collision boxes in their path (NOTE: Clouds are not collision boxes and can sometimes stand in your way!).
 Simply let go of the other player to stop the launch.